 Tucked away in the uncharted wilderness of Pali Village is The Hungry Duck, a place so unassuming you’d only notice it if you’re its owner.
 But once you do notice it, and grace it with a few minutes of your time I assure you, you will not be disappointed.
 Or at least as content as your mundane existence in a postmodern, global corporatist superstate allows you to be.
 Whatever they lack in tables larger than the surface area of a quarter plate, chairs that aren’t designed for toddlers and air-conditioning, they more than make up for with their food.

 When you first step into Hungry Duck, I’m sure you’ll be tempted to call for something with duck in it, please don’t.
 Duck is a bird, and therefore not real meat.
 It’s like ordering a pizza with artichoke on it; it looked cool on TV, but now you’re slowly regretting it.
 It’s gamy and bony, and while we didn’t actually try the duck there, I’ve had enough duck in my run-ins with Catholicism to make an informed decision.
 Does that mean I didn’t stuff myself silly and love every minute of it?
 Of course not.

 Price: Rs.
 300

 They call it the crazy burger because it looks like it was put together by someone with severe schizophrenia who was let out of his straitjacket for just five minutes.
-But we tried it anyway because the caption said “hardcore non veg” and I’m a hardcore guy, just ask my mama.
+But we tried it anyway because the caption said “hardcore non veg” and we’re hardcore guys.
 It comes with Ham, bacon, salami and chicken, and just about everything half of the world’s population is not allowed to eat.
 It’s big enough for two people, so don’t get carried away by the low price or else you’ll find yourself holding a doggie bag in the middle of Bandra looking for poor children to dump your leftovers on.

 Philly Cheese Steak Burger